vatpac-technology/sops/docs/client/maestro.md

 4. Once completed, send the `Maestro delay times accurate...` message to all positions

 When scheduling a future configuration change, ensure the transition time allows sufficient buffer for aircraft in the sequence to land under the current configuration.

+If only the acceptance rate needs to change, use the Change Landing Rates function rather than a full configuration change.
+Configuration changes recompute the entire sequence from the transition point, which may cause unnecessary disruption.

 ## Synchronisation